Monty/DNA_Match_Manager_Helper/README.md

 python. ***Note:*** *Installing cvskit requires both python and pip.
 If they aren't already installed, you should be able to find installation instructions on the web.*

+### Compatibility

+Tested on macOS Mojave and Catalina.
+Tested on Ubuntu 18.04.
+Should work in Windows 10 under **[Windows Subsystem for Linux][]** as long as prerequisites are satisfied.

 ### Instructions